Nutanr15/taskchallenge/README (4).md

    Make sure you have an AWS account with access to S3.

 2. **AWS CLI Installed**
-   Install AWS CLI on your Ubuntu instance:
+   Install AWS CLI on your instance:
    ```bash
    sudo apt update && sudo apt install -y awscli
    ```